jannis-kiriasis/the-checklistar/README.md

 ### Colours

+I've used a similar color palette to a project I previosly realised (pp2) so the reasoning behind the colors choice is very similar.

 The main colour used is a shade of blue (Liberty).
 Blue is a calm and serene colour.
 It is often associated with stability and reliability.
-Most of the insurance companies I can think of have at least one shade of blue in their colour palette (Allianz, Aviva, Axa, Zurich to name a few) and so Insured had to have a blue too.
 I've increased a bit the contrast ratio with light backgrounds to achieve accessibility best scores.

-As I chose Liberty, I needed an opposite colour to create contrast with important elements on the page, such as the buttons.
-So, I picked a shade of red, Fuzzy Wuzzy and increased its contrast ratio with light colours to pass accessibility tests.

-As secondary colours, I've used a shade of green (Verdigris) to highlight the past questions in the progress bar, and a tan colour used for smaller decorative purposes.
-I've also added  Timberwolf in case I needed a light grey but I haven't used it.
-May become useful for future development.
+All the main buttons are in a shade of green, Verdigris.
+It's different enough to differentiate from the main Liberty color.
+I've also used a share of red (Fuzzy Wuzzy) for the 'delete' button and the 'remove approver' button.

+I've also used a tan color for the 'edit', 'complete' and 'approve'.
+Those aren't stardard actions (for which I've used Verdigris) and they aren't 'delete' actions so Fuzzy Wuzzy red wasn't a good chioce for those.

+Lighter shades of Verdigris and Liberty have been created to highlight complete / non completed and approved / not approved projects in the templates 'dashboard', 'my approvals', 'my projects'.

 ![Color Palette](./README-files/insured-color-palette.png)